developmentAC/beagleTM/README.md

 Your browser URL is likely to be set to `http://127.0.0.1:8501/` to run the Streamlit application.

+##### Shortcut to run the container
+It you run the following bash script file by typing,

+`./runContainer.sh`

+then, you will be able to build and load the container for use with the parser and the analyzer programs of BeagleTM.

+You may have to type your password twice, depending on your machine.
+The first time you type in your password will be to build and initialize the Docker container.
+The second time you enter your password will be to change ownership of the output files of your work into your possession.
+These files would otherwise belong to `root` and you would not be able to edit or move them once out of the container.

 #### Open up a session of pipenv

 To run this project's `virtualenv`, you can also initiate the shell as shown below.
 When the shell is initiated, it is expected that the `Pipfile` file will guide the installation of the necessary libraries for the application.